ivanilicious/ivanilicious/README.md

 ---

 <p align="center">
   <i> ༄.° That's all about me.
 Very basic, right?
-Anyways thank you so much to visit my little space.
+Anyways thank you so much for visiting my little space.
 Hope you have a nice day !</i>
 </p>

 ---